 How to view and disable startup programs from Windows 10's Task Manager

 With Windows 10, Microsoft has improved the startup time of our PCs.
 However, performance degrades over time, slowing down your device.
 As you install more and more desktop apps, they sneak themselves or their agents onto the startup list, lengthening the list of startup applications and services.
 As a result, Windows 10 is forced to load more apps and background processes, before it can take input from you.
-The Startup tab of the Task Manager helps you manage things, allowing you to monitor and manage startup apps.
+The Startup tab of the Task Manager helps you handle things, allowing you to monitor and manage startup apps.
 Here is how it works and how you can use it to improve the startup time of your Windows 10 computers and devices:

 How to view the list of startup apps and programs, using the Task Manager in Windows 10

 First, launch the Task Manager.
 Our recommended keyboard shortcut is "Ctrl + Shift + Esc."
-If you skipped Windows 8, and if you did not open the Task Manager until now, it opens in what we call the compact view, displaying a list of all the apps currently running on your Windows 10 device.
+If you skipped Windows 8, and if you did not access the Task Manager until now, it opens in what we call the compact view, displaying a list of all the apps currently running on your Windows 10 device.
 You need the full version of the Task Manager to access the Startup tab, so click or tap More details at the bottom of the compact view.

 When the full version of the Task Manager opens, go to the Startup tab.